microsoft/Windows-IoT-Samples/DMMockPortal/readme.md

 - After inserting the iothubowner connection string, click `Refresh`.
 - Select the `All` deployment.
 - In the `Deployment Details` pane, click the `Target Devices` button.
-- Select the device of your choice, and paste the json you want applied.
+- Select the device of your choice, and paste the JSON you want applied.

 ## Bulk Update

 Bulk update is possible using this tool by specifying three different pieces:

-1. The configuration to deploy (a json blob).
+1. The configuration to deploy (a JSON blob).
 2. What criteria a device should satisfy to be a target of that configuration.
 3. What criteria a device should satisfy to be considered successful in applying the configuration.